-Action Parameter Frequency Monitor Number and Extent of Radioactive Process Material Spills Ongoing Monitor RnDP and radionuclide in dust data from particulate monitoring program (HiVolume filters and Real time RnDP monitors) Monthly Monitor Fugitive particulate emissions - dust deposition Monthly Monitor Fugitive particulate emissions - 238 U 230 Th 226 Ra 210 Po 210 Pb activity Annually Assess Conduct NHB assessment (using ERICA program if required) Annually Calculate RnDP and dust doses for critical groups Annually Report Critical group doses and NHB impact assessment in the annual EPMP Report to the Indenture Minister Annually Report Monitoring results in the annual EPMP report to the Indenture Minister Annually Review The Environmental Radiation MP and modify as appropriate Annually
+Action Parameter Frequency Monitor Number and Extent of Radioactive Process Material Spills Ongoing Assess RnDP and radionuclide in dust data from particulate monitoring program Quarterly Assess Dust and radionuclide deposition data from particulate monitoring program Annually Assess Conduct NHB assessment (using ERICA program if required) Annually Calculate RnDP and dust doses for critical groups Annually Report Critical group doses and NHB impact assessment in Annual Radiation and Occupational Hygiene Report to the Radiation Protection Division of the EPA Annually Report Monitoring results in the EMMR to the Indenture Minister Annually Review The Environmental Radiation MP and modify as appropriate Annually

-5 DEFINITIONS AND REFERENCES
+4 DEFINITIONS AND REFERENCES

-5.1 Definitions
+4.1 Definitions

 Throughout the EPMP some terms are taken to have specific meaning.
-These are indicated in bold text in the documentation and are defined in the glossary in section 3 of the EMM.
+These are indicated in bold text in the documentation and are defined in the glossary in section 5 of the EMM.
 Defined terms have the same meaning wherever they appear in bold text.
 Some other terms and acronyms are also defined in the glossary, but do not appear in bold text.

-5.2 References
+4.2 References